muhammadaasem/android-room-livedata-db/README.md

 All the above can be achive, without using room and live data, but here its being done more *professionally* (using room).

 ## Steps
-1. Start project with any name and package (we have used name: *RoomLiveData* and package: *com.roomlivedata*)
+1. Start project with any name and package (we have used name: *RoomLiveDataDemo* and package: *com.roomlivedata*)
 2. Add Room and LiveData dependencies in you build.gradle (Module: app) and sync:
 ```
 dependencies {